General social security benefit during unemployment | Our Services | KelaSkip to content

 How your parents’ income affects the general social security benefit

-If you live with your parents, their income may affect your general social security benefit.
+If you live with your parents and you do not meet the work requirement, their income may affect your general social security benefit.
 You can report your parents’ income in your application if you live with them.
 If you do not report their income, Kela will pay you 35% of the full amount of the general social security benefit.

 If you can prove that your parents cannot support you financially, Kela can pay you the full amount of the general social security benefit.
 This can be the case for example if your parents have large debts to repay.